What is lambda in Python

 lambda x : 2*x

-Here’s what happens if we define this lambda in the Python shell:
+Here’s what happens if you define this lambda in the Python shell, try it out:

 >>> lambda x : 2*x